Dave Fennell Wells Dave Fennell Wells

 If you’d like to work together on a project then don’t hesitate to get in touch, we can book an initial consultation to discuss your needs and I can tailer a package to meet your needs.

-How I have transformed into a garden photographer
+How I have become a garden photographer

 Today I am going to reflect upon my journey so far towards becoming a garden photographer.
 I’ve touched previously upon how I stumbled upon this potential caster move but what did I do next?